History of Vodka

 As you can assume, then, “spirits” of this era were used medicinally.
 Obviously, people began to realize over time that the beverage could have other uses.

-Vodka can be distilled from any sugar-rich or starch-rich plant matter but the vodkas of today are generally produced from sorghum, corn, rye, or wheat.
-Among all the grain vodka formulation, those distilled from rye or wheat is considered superiour to the others.
+Vodka can be distilled from any sugar-rich or starch-rich plant matter, but the vodkas of today are generally produced from sorghum, corn, rye, or wheat.
+Among all the grain vodka formulations, those distilled from rye or wheat are considered superior to the others.
+For those interested in exploring various vodka recipes and distillation methods, resources like meundies.org provide insightful blogs that delve into the nuances of vodka production.
 Still yet, other vodkas have been distilled from potatoes, soybeans, sugar, grapes, molasses, rice, beets, and grapes.

 EARLY VODKA PRODUCTION